If you go to the RZIM.org website, you can read a report on the illicit behavior of Ravi Zacharias.

 You know, I only learned of this report about 24 hours ago.
 Earlier on Monday, I was having a conversation with one of my sisters.
 We were talking about the wickedness in our government, and I told her that I believed we would be seeing things uncovered in the church next.
 I said that we have always seen ministers called out for immoral behavior, but that I believed there would be larger things revealed, perhaps within denominations or organizations.
 You cannot imagine my horror, when my husband notified me of this report only a few hours after that conversation with my sister.
 Who will be next?

 What have we become, friends?
 I am so disgusted by this fraud of a man of God, but I am more concerned about my own life.
 I am more concerned about what wood, hay, and stubble I am carting with me to heaven.
 Am I living an authentic, Christian life?
 Will I have any precious gems to lay at my Savior’s feet?
 Will I have any holy treasure to present my King?
 Will my life have been worthy of the cost He paid?
 This, for me, is how I begin to process the wickedness that this man left us as his inheritance.
 If nothing else, let us all examine ourselves.
 One day, we will all stand before God.
 This is a good day to examine our lives and our choices.
-His example should be a warning call for everyone who calls on the name of Christ Jesus.
-God will not be mocked.

 With much love for you, because still, somehow, Jesus loves me, too. ❤